qiine/qiine-nvim-conf/README.md

 I was aware of vim/nvim for years, after switching to linux I figured It was
 finally time to try it out.
 At first I hesitated between nvim and emacs, but lua and the motions intrigued me...
-I am still in the "hjkl? hu no? arrow's fine" phase though, haha.

 My text editor journey:
 `Code::Blocks → Notepad++ → Visual Studio → VSCode → Neovim`